EmmaRaine/EmmaRaine-Assignment1/README.md

 This webiste includes some background to my academic life, outlining skills I have developed throughout my undergraduate and postgraduate studies.
 This also provides a more in-depth overview of the modules I will undertake during my MSc GIS course.

-It contains some information on the agent-based modelling assignment for the programming module, accompanying a link to the python code repository of for this piece of work (available [here](https://github.com/EmmaRaine/PracticalPortfolio)).
+It contains some information on the agent-based modelling assignment for the programming module and includes a link to the  repository of for this piece of work (available [here](https://github.com/EmmaRaine/PracticalPortfolio)).